ejohnfel/flask-container/README.md

 - An example mounted volume that is commented out.
 You must remove the comment marks for the volume statement and the map statement in the docker-compose.yml file, to enable it.
 I strongly recommend changing the source folder.
 The mounted volume is disabled by default however.
   - /srv/storage/projects/websites/flask (the source) is mapped into the container at, /usr/local/apache2/flask (the destination)
   - To fully enable the mounted folder, you must also uncomment the section items defining /usr/local/apache2/flask, in the my-httpd.conf file as well.
 Again, if you are unfamiliar with Apache, please see the Apache documentation.
 - Finally, a default, super simple example Flask App is enabled by default.
-As mentioned in the comment about the example mounted volume, you can uncomment the sections in my-httpd.conf and the docker-compose file to enable the use of the mounted folder for custom flask apps (or just dump copy your code into /usr/local/apache2/htdocs inside the Dockerfile and replace the example)
+As mentioned in the comment about the example mounted volume, you can uncomment the sections in my-httpd.conf and the docker-compose file to enable the use of the mounted folder for custom flask apps (or just dump a copy of your code into /usr/local/apache2/htdocs inside the Dockerfile and replace the example)

 Ready Container For Production
 ==============================